helm/community/proposals/distributed-search.md

 ## A Single Search Location

 The goal of this is to have a search site and API that enables the search of many public repositories.
 Private repositories are a separate scope and can operate with existing tools.
+Hosting of these repositories is also a non-goal.

 The public repositories would need to provide: